CASA-girls/InflationCalculator/README.md

 **Why compare inflation across countries & technologies used** We observed that national emissions data primarily relies on estimations using accounting tools and assumptions, rather than directly sensing the environment.
 This realisation led to the formation of the phase 2 of the project, which aims to establish a connection between human activity (inflation) and measured CO2 presence in the environment.
 The phase 2  research question therefore is:
 “How do purchasing power and CO2 presence correlate over time in GB, FR, DE, and IT, and how do these countries compare?”
-*🚀 Checking inflation rates in different countries helps you see how well each country is doing economically and whether it's a good place to invest or travel. ​
+🚀 Checking inflation rates in different countries helps you see how well each country is doing economically and whether it's a good place to invest or travel. ​

-*🚀 Historical data helps us see how economies have grown or struggled in the past. ​
+🚀 Historical data helps us see how economies have grown or struggled in the past. ​

-*🚀 For those who travel or invest money, it gives insights into the safety, growth potential and CO@ reduction strategies of differing countries. ​
+🚀 For those who travel or invest money, it gives insights into the safety, growth potential and CO@ reduction strategies of differing countries. ​

-*🚀Learning from the past helps us make better decision.
+🚀 Learning from the past helps us make better decision.

 **Why could inflation correlate with CO2 emissions in the same year?**

-* reason 1 why co2 might be **higher** when inflation is higher
-* reason 2 why co2 might be **higher** when inflation is higher

-* reason 1 why co2 might be **lower** when inflation is higher
-* reason 2 why co2 might be **lower** when inflation is higher
+🚀 reason 1 why co2 might be **higher** when inflation is higher 🚀 reason 2 why co2 might be **higher** when inflation is higher 🚀 reason 1 why co2 might be **lower** when inflation is higher 🚀 reason 2 why co2 might be **lower** when inflation is higher

 # Project Inspiration